sparrowapp-dev/sparrow-app/docs/CONTRIBUTING.md

 ## Pull Request Process

+1. Please name your PR's using Conventional Commits e.g. "fix: ..." or "feat: ..."
-1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
+2. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 Add only relevant files to commit and ignore the rest to keep the repo clean.
-2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
+3. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. You should request review from the maintainers once you submit the Pull Request.
+4. You should request review from the maintainers once you submit the Pull Request.

 ## Instructions